danrpts/1d-cellular-automata/README.md

 ## Turing completeness
 Some cellular automata are Turing complete e.g. the elementary CA Rule 110.
-This means that any Turing machine can be simulated, or in other words, any real-world computational problem can be solved using the specific cellular automata.
+This means all Turing machines can be simulated (all real-world computational problems) can be solved using cellular automata.